mugiwaranolstar/PDM-group-33/README.md

 ---

 ## Features
-- **Simplified Fire Truck URDF Model**:
+- **Simplified car URDF Model**:
   - Includes basic geometry for wheels and a chassis.
   - Configurable for different scenarios and dimensions.

 - **Path Planning**:
   - Uses RRT* to find the optimal path from start to finish avoiding while static obstacles.
-  - Utilizes the MPC method to optimize and follow the path, respecting the kinematic constraints of the fire truck.
+  - Utilizes the MPC method to optimize and follow the path, respecting the kinematic constraints of the car.

 ---